- Ju hua

 Chrysanthemum has not been shown to treat or prevent cancer.

-Chrysanthemum has been used in traditional Chinese medicine for centuries, but very little laboratory research has been conducted.
-It is thought that the flower causes dilation of the coronary arteries and therefore increases blood flow to the heart, but this effect has not been clearly documented in humans.
-The mechanism underlying its anti-inflammatory, antibacterial, and fever-reducing activities is not known.
-Some studies indicate that chrysanthemum extracts can kill cancer cells in the laboratory setting, but it is not known whether this effect occurs in the human body.
+Chrysanthemum is a flowering plant from the sunflower family.
+It has been used in traditional medicine for centuries, but little research has been conducted.
+Lab studies suggest it may be useful to develop as a therapy for bone diseases and diabetes.
+Some studies indicate that chrysanthemum extracts can kill cancer cells in the lab, but it is not known whether this effect occurs in the human body.

 - To treat angina

 Chrysanthemum is used to treat angina in traditional Chinese medicine, but research has not been conducted.